PawelKowalskiSD/Github-app-service/README.md

 A simple application for searching user repositories on Github.
 Thanks to this application, we can easily search for all user repositories that are not forks.
-We get the name of the repository, who is the owner, the name of the branch and the last commit saved in sha
+We get the name of the repository, who is the owner, the name of the branch and the last commit saved in sha.
 ## Features

 *  Search user repositories